steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 As discussed in in the section on [Configuration File Names](#71-configuration-file-names), it is possible to provide a base set of formatting options in a file, `mdfmt.json`, and then environment-specific overrides in a file, `mdfmt.{environment}.json`.
 Here is a motivating example of where this could be useful:

 > Documentation in a documentation repository is published to the [Backstage](https://backstage.io/docs/overview/what-is-backstage/) developer portal.
 When Backstage renders Markdown for display, it automatically includes line numbers for fenced code blocks, so it would be silly/redundant to include line numbers in the content itself.
-Developers edit the documentation on the local laptop using Visual Studio Code, and in this environment, there are no automaticaly generated line numbers.
-Developers would like to be able to see line numbers locally, so they can know how to refer to lines when they are writing descriptions in the documentation being maintained.
-We would like to set things up so that running `mdfmt -r` from the processing root formats for backstage, and `mdfmt -r -e local` formats for local development with Mdfmt-generated line numbers in fenced code blocks.
+Developers edit the documentation on the local laptop using Visual Studio Code, and in this environment, there are no automatically generated line numbers.
+Developers would like to be able to see line numbers locally, so they can know how to refer to lines by line number when they are writing descriptions in the documentation being maintained.
+We would like to set things up so that running `mdfmt -r` formats for Backstage, and `mdfmt -r -e local` formats for local development with Mdfmt-generated line numbers in fenced code blocks.

 To solve for this scenario, create a base `mdfmt.json` file that specifies how to format for Backstage.
 It might look like this: